Xinecraft/AdventOfCode2023/README.md

 # AdventOfCode2023
-Learning Rust, Go, Python & more of TS by solving Advent of Code 2023.
+Learning Go, Python & more of TS by solving Advent of Code 2023.

 # Typescript
 ```